Karl Popper: Origin and evolution of life

 Instead, he formulated the spearhead model of evolution, a version of genetic pluralism.
-According to this model, living organisms themselves have goals, and act according to these goals, each guided by a central control.
+According to this, living organisms have goals, and act according to these goals, each guided by a central control.
 In its most sophisticated form, this is the brain of humans, but controls also exist in much less sophisticated ways for species of lower complexity, such as the amoeba.
 This control organ plays a special role in evolution—it is the "spearhead of evolution".
 The goals bring the purpose into the world.
 Mutations in the genes that determine the structure of the control may then cause drastic changes in behaviour, preferences and goals, without having an impact on the organism's phenotype.
 Popper postulates that such purely behavioural changes are less likely to be lethal for the organism compared to drastic changes of the phenotype.

 Popper contrasts his views with the notion of the "hopeful monster" that has large phenotype mutations and calls it the "hopeful behavioural monster".
 After behaviour has changed radically, small but quick changes of the phenotype follow to make the organism fitter to its changed goals.
 This way it looks as if the phenotype were changing guided by some invisible hand, while it is merely natural selection working in combination with the new behaviour.
 For example, according to this hypothesis, the eating habits of the giraffe must have changed before its elongated neck evolved.
 Popper contrasted this view as "evolution from within" or "active Darwinism" (the organism actively trying to discover new ways of life and being on a quest for conquering new ecological niches), with the naturalistic "evolution from without" (which has the picture of a hostile environment only trying to kill the mostly passive organism, or perhaps segregate some of its groups).

 Popper was a key figure encouraging patent lawyer Günter Wächtershäuser to publish his iron–sulfur world hypothesis on abiogenesis and his criticism of "soup" theory.